py-sherlock/sherlock/docs/source/api_documentation.rst

 ``expire``
 ~~~~~~~~~~

 This parameter can be used to set the expiry of locks.
+When set to :obj:`None`,
+the locks will never expire.

 This parameter's value defaults to ``60 seconds``.